courtneyhale/courtneyhale.github.io/_posts/2016-04-20-Aden,-David,-and-Courtney's-Spec-for-Final.md

 •	Minimum of 4 articles discussed in class

-•	Goals - Minimum of 200 words each
+Goals - Minimum of 200 words each

-•	User “How to” guide - a list of extensive instructions detailing everything needed for the communication application as well as how to implement it
+User “How to” guide - a list of extensive instructions detailing everything needed for the communication application as well as how to implement it

-•	Rationale - a minimum of 1500 words
+Rationale - a minimum of 1500 words

-The purpose or effect of each section of this document:
+**The purpose or effect of each section of this document:**

-•	The “Resources” section will be used to inspire, educate, and instruct users on how to use obscured communication.
+The “Resources” section will be used to inspire, educate, and instruct users on how to use obscured communication.
 It will also show the theory behind our prototype.

-•	The “Goals” section will answer the following questions:
+The “Goals” section will answer the following questions:

 •	What do we want the user do?